developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/guide/nuget/index.md

 #### Windows

 The following instructions apply to Visual Studio 2017.
 A supported version of Visual Studio must be installed to complete the steps below.
-If necessary, [install Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) before proceeding.
+If necessary, [install Visual Studio](https://visualstudio.microsoft.com/downloads/) before proceeding.

 **To install the NuGet package in Visual Studio 2017 for Windows**: